john9francis/radiation-modeling/Geant4-install-instructions.md

 ### You could use a .batch file, but...

 On the Geant4 website installation instructions, they suggest using their experimental .batch file to add these variables automatically.
-Also, in the YouTube tutorial, Physino offers his own batch file to do it automatically.
+Also, in Physino's YouTube tutorial, he offers his own batch file.

 The main problem I found while examining both of these batch files is that they may not work properly, and are not very future-proof.
 For example, Physino's batch file was out of date and included a folder that the new version of Geant4 doesn't even include.
 I tried the Geant4 experimental batch file, but it just didn't do anything.
 Using a batch file is a nice idea, but in this tutorial, I will show how to manually add these variables.